 If a student misses a midterm exam for an unacceptable reason, the faculty member has several options, including assigning a failing grade for the midterm exam and counting it in the overall grade average for the course, weighting other academic products more heavily to make up for the fact that the midterm has been missed; or (in addition to changing the weight of other academic products) reducing the final grade by one full grade (e.g., from A- to B+).

-Final “in-class” exams are scheduled by the Office of Teaching Support during the exam period at the conclusion of the semester.
-Exams are scheduled for a three hour period either from 9:00 a.m. to 12 noon, or from 2:00-5:00 p.m.
-Final exams may not be held during the last class meeting.
+Final “in-class” exams are scheduled by the Office of the Academic Dean for Teaching and Curriculum during the exam period at the conclusion of the semester.
+Exams are scheduled for a three hour period.
+In most cases, final exams may not be held during the last class meeting.

-The exam schedule is made public in early August preceding the academic year.
+The fall exam schedule is made public in early August preceding the academic year, while the spring exam schedule is published during the fall semester.
 Once the exam schedule has been published exam days or times may not be changed.
 Exams may not be added.
 However exams may be cancelled entirely if the faculty changes to a take home exam or final paper.
 Students must plan on being on campus throughout the in-class examination period.

-The exception to this rule pertains to Module period 1 and 3 courses.
+The exception to this rule pertains to Fall 1 and Spring 1 courses.
 As with midterm exams, exams for these modules are held on the last day of class in the regularly scheduled room.
-Final exams for Module Period 2 & 4 courses follow the regular fall and spring semester exam schedule.
+Final exams for Fall 2 & Spring 2 courses follow the regular fall and spring semester exam schedule.
 See schedule for final exams and papers.

-The exam schedules for both the fall and spring semesters are created and made public by Aug.
-1. This enables students to check exam schedules before registering for classes and to avoid the problem of taking two courses with exams at the same time.
+The exam schedules for the fall and spring semesters are created and typically made public by August 1 (fall) and November 1 (spring).
+This enables students to check exam schedules before registering for classes and to avoid the problem of taking two courses with exams at the same time.

 It is the students' responsibility to make sure they do not register for two classes with exams scheduled at the same time.
 When or if a conflict arises (frequently with courses in other departments whose exam schedule was not published early, or which may have changed) it is the students' responsibility to resolve the conflict.
 Faculty are not required to give a make up exam in this case; if they do, they must write a different exam for that student.